RLeclair/iot-operations-sdks/doc/setup.md

 1. Launch a shell, and change to the root directory of the *Azure IoT Operations SDKs* repository.

-1. If required, initialize the cluster and install required dependencies:
+1. If required, run the following to install required dependencies and initialize the cluster:

     ```bash
     sudo ./tools/deployment/initialize-cluster.sh